saurabh-hirani/saurabh-hirani.github.io/_posts/2018-08-11-amazfit-watchface.md

 hope that someone might have noticed the same things as I did, and hopefully fixed them.
 But I couldn't find any fixes for the above.

-I ranted about the same on [reddit](https://www.reddit.com/r/amazfit/comments/965b3v/is_anyone_using_a_casio_style_progress_meter_with/) and a user was kind enough to give me a basic fix which displayed battery amount, bluetooth and alarm status.
-But it still showed seconds and the battery amount font was still small.

-I poked around a bit and got the instructions to modify watchfaces on [this thread](https://www.reddit.com/r/amazfit/comments/83q6wl/watchface_coding/).
+I ranted about the same on [reddit](https://www.reddit.com/r/amazfit/comments/965b3v/is_anyone_using_a_casio_style_progress_meter_with/), got some initial help, poked around a bit and found the instructions to modify watchfaces on [this thread](https://www.reddit.com/r/amazfit/comments/83q6wl/watchface_coding/).
 It just required some basic image editing and json config changes.

 Did that and I released 2 versions of my work: